-The Australian wheelchair tennis team for the Rio 2016 Paralympic Games has today been announced by the Australian Paralympic Committee (APC) with wheelchair basketball-turned-wheelchair tennis ace Dylan Alcott joining three-time Paralympian Ben Weekes, London 2012 Paralympian Adam Kellerman and Paralympic debutant Heath Davidson.
+The Australian wheelchair tennis team for the Rio 2016 Paralympic Games has today (28 July) been announced by the Australian Paralympic Committee (APC), with wheelchair basketball-turned-wheelchair tennis ace Dylan Alcott (Brighton, VIC) joining three-time Paralympian Ben Weekes (Strathfield, NSW), 2012 Paralympian Adam Kellerman (St Ives, NSW), and Paralympic debutant Heath Davidson (Rosebud, VIC).

-A growing sport across the country, Australia has claimed just one single Paralympic gold in wheelchair tennis, won by ITF Hall of Fame inductee David Hall during Sydney 2000, but Alcott believes this is the year that turns around.
+To date, Australia has claimed just one single Paralympic gold in wheelchair tennis, won by International Tennis Federation Hall of Fame inductee David Hall at the Sydney 2000 Paralympic Games, but Alcott believes this is the year that changes.

 “Gold medals are extremely tough to win, but I want that medal more than anything.
 I’m really looking forward to competing and giving my best effort out there on the biggest stage there is,” Alcott said.

-Going into the Games as a favourite for gold, Alcott is quietly confident his goal is within sight, however, having experienced the loss of a Paralympic title with the Australian men’s wheelchair basketball team in London, he knows competition will be tough.
+Going into the Games as a favourite for gold, Alcott is quietly confident his goal is within sight.
+However, having already experienced the loss of a Paralympic title with the Australian men’s wheelchair basketball team in 2012, he knows the competition will be tough.

-“London, although an incredible Games, was one of the most devastating experiences I’ve had.
-To be so close to another gold and have it ripped away by a small margin in a two horse race was a tough pill to swallow, a feeling I don’t want to experience again.
+“London [the 2012 Paralympics], although an incredible Games, was one of the most devastating experiences I’ve had.
+To be so close to another gold and have it ripped away by a small margin in a two-horse race was a tough pill to swallow – a feeling I don’t want to experience again.

-Alongside Alcott, will be newcomer Heath Davidson, who at his first Paralympic Games, will aim to win gold in the doubles quad event with Alcott.
+Alongside Alcott will be newcomer Davidson, who, at his first Paralympic Games, will be aiming to win gold in the quad doubles with Alcott.

-Having taken a 10 year hiatus from wheelchair tennis, Davidson too, is looking forward to the opportunity of showcasing the sport to new Australian audiences during Rio.
-Together with Alcott, Davidson made history this year when the duo won Australia’s first ever World Team Cup in Tokyo, Japan.
+Having taken a 10-year hiatus from wheelchair tennis, Davidson is also looking forward to the opportunity to showcase the sport to new Australian audiences in Rio.
+Together with Alcott, Davidson made history this year when the duo won Australia’s first-ever World Team Cup title in Tokyo, Japan.

 “It feels like a childhood dream come true to be heading to Rio.
 After Japan, we have a really good shot in the quad doubles, so a gold medal would surely be nice,” Davidson said.

-Kellerman and Weekes have both experienced the height of wheelchair tennis, having competed at four Games between them.
+Kellerman and Weekes have both experienced the height of wheelchair tennis, with four Games between them.

 “To have London behind me will be a huge advantage, and I’m really looking forward to showing how far I’ve come in my first match.”

-Australia has won nine medals in wheelchair tennis at the Paralympic Games – one gold, five silver and three bronze – since it was first introduced at Barcelona 1992.
-Chef de Mission of the 2016 Australian Paralympic Team Kate McLoughlin believes the 2016 Australian wheelchair tennis team is one of the strongest team yet.
+Australia has won nine medals in wheelchair tennis at the Paralympic Games – one gold, five silver and three bronze – since it was introduced in 1992.
+Chef de Mission of the 2016 Australian Paralympic Team, Kate McLoughlin, believes the 2016 Australian wheelchair tennis team is one of the strongest yet.

 “We have a real mix of experience on this team.
-Heath is heading to his first Games, Dylan is world number one, but has never competed in wheelchair tennis at this level before, and Ben and Adam are in top form to do well for Australia.
+Heath is heading to his first Games, Dylan is world No. 1, but has never competed in wheelchair tennis at this level before, and Ben and Adam are in top form to do well for Australia.

 “I want to congratulate all four athletes on their selection.
 We’re very proud of each of them, and we’re looking forward to seeing them reach new heights at the Rio Games.”